10 books to read to learn about women's plight in Iran

 Mass demonstrations happening in Iran were sparked by the death of a 22-year-old woman named Mahsa "Jina" Amini, in a Tehran hospital on Sept.
 16, two days after her arrest by Islamic Republic authorities for failing to properly cover her hair.

-Hijab is mandatory in Iran and is enforced by "vice-and-virtue" squads.
+Hijab is mandatory in Iran and is enforced by morality police.
 Iranian officials claim she suffered a heart attack, but witnesses at the police station and her relatives say Amini was severely beaten while she was in custody.

 Videos and posts on social media and independent news reports show the resulting Iranian protests — the largest since 2009 — are being violently and often fatally suppressed by Iranian security forces.
 Many women and girls at these demonstrations have removed their own headscarves in public and cut or shaved their hair.
 The images and reports have spurred solidarity protests around the world.